Tatsuya-Nonogaki/export-ADData/README.md

 - Import AD Users and Groups from CSV files.
 - Optionally include system objects during the import, if specified.
 - Handle `CN=Users` objects correctly and redirects them to a designated OU when needed.
-- Create missing OUs during the import.
+- Create missing intermediate OUs during the import.
 - Clear logging of import operations.
 - Option to disable "protection from accidental deletion" for newly created OUs, useful for pre-validation etc.